Build

 How to switch

 Ask the client in plain language, for example: "Switch my Lev account to Broker Magicians."
-The client will call the switch_account tool with the name or slug, and subsequent tool calls will scope to that account via the X-Active-Account header.
+The client calls the switch_account tool with the name or slug, which persists your active-account preference server-side via PATCH /me/active-account.
+Subsequent tool calls scope to that account automatically.

-list_available_accounts returns every account you can switch to.
-Use this when you are not sure of the exact slug.
+Call list_available_accounts to return every account you can switch to.
+Use this when you are not sure of the exact slug to pass to switch_account.

 Designed for per-user client sessions